 Vanilla

-If uploading data to the job directly over the network, first discuss the intended use method with a YTsaurus system administrator and with the service from which you plan to collect data, so as to avoid excessive load on the network and the said service.
+If you upload data to the job directly over the network, first discuss the intended use method with a YTsaurus system administrator and with a representative of the service you plan to collect data from.

 Note